 Masskara Chicken is SE-Optimized. haha Two words that speak of Bacolod.
 They serve mean chicken inasal, sizzling squid, sisig, and many other all-time Pinoy favorites.
 They have an air-conditioned room for small parties or if you just want to stay there instead of the open dining area.
 They are open for lunch and dinner daily.
 Located at corner Narra Ave.-BS Aquino Drive.
 You will be happy to know that they have ample parking space.

-Bacolod Seafood Restaurants
+Bacolod Native Restaurants